stijn-dejongh/ars-rethorica/manuscript/book1chapter7.md

 {pagebreak}

 [^^6_1]: The one, the smaller number, and the greater number must be of the same species.
-Thus, 5 pounds is a greater goodThe one, the smaller number, and the greater number must be of the same species.
 Thus, 5 pounds is a greater good than 2 pounds; but 5 farthings is not a greater good than 2 pounds, since the smaller number is not reckoned in with the greater Buckley .

-[^^6_2]: If B (life) follows on, is the consequentIf B (life) follows on, is the consequent of A (health), but A is not the consequent of B, then A is a greater good than B.
+[^^6_2]: If B (life) follows on, is the consequent of A (health), but A is not the consequent of B, then A is a greater good than B.

 [^^6_3]: Eight is greater than 2 by 6, which itself is greater than 2.Eight is greater than 2 by 6, which itself is greater than 2.

-[^^6_4]: A thing may be of greater importance in two ways: (a) that which is a firstA thing may be of greater importance in two ways: (a) that which is a first principle is superior to that which is not; (b) that which is not a first principle, but an end, is superior to that which is a first principle; for the end is superior to the means.
+[^^6_4]: A thing may be of greater importance in two ways: (a) that which is a first principle is superior to that which is not; (b) that which is not a first principle, but an end, is superior to that which is a first principle; for the end is superior to the means.
 In the illustration that follows: (a) the first principle (suggesting the plot) is said to be of more importance (worse) than the end or result (carrying out the plot); (b) on the other hand, this end is said to be worse than the first principle, since the end is superior to the means.
 Thus the question of the amount of guilt can be argued both ways.

-[^^6_5]: Oropus, a frontier-town ofOropus, a frontier-town of Boeotia and Attica , had been occupied by the Thebans ( 366 B.C.).
+[^^6_5]: Oropus, a frontier-town of Boeotia and Attica , had been occupied by the Thebans ( 366 B.C.).
 Callistratus suggested an arrangement which was agreed to and carried out by Chabrias—that the town should remain in Theban possession for the time being.
 Negotiations proved unsuccessful and the Thebans refused to leave, whereupon Chabrias and Callistratus were brought to trial.
 Leodamas was an
 Athenian orator, pupil of Isocrates, and pro-Theban in his political views.